bramwillemse/bw-home/site/content/articles/_index.md

 ---
-title: "Articles by Bram Willemse"
-type: "articles"
-description: "An overview of articles written by Bram Willemse."
+description: An overview of articles written by Bram Willemse.
+draft: false
 slug: ""
-draft: false
+title: Articles by Bram Willemse
+type: articles
 ---

 # Articles